 - Time required to become licensed.

-- Assess your language skills by taking an online self-assessment on the Canadian Language Benchmarks website.
+- Assess your language skills by taking an online self-assessment on the Centre for Canadian Language Benchmarks website.

 - Improve your language skills and enroll in language classes while you are in your home country and continue them after moving to Canada.